-In the field of “Healthcare Engineering”, there are currently four HAS consultants for standards in support of the EU legislation on medical devices, administratively managed by an external entity according to a specific contract stipulated with the Commission.
+In the field of “Healthcare Engineering”, there are currently up to seven HAS consultants for harmonised standards in support of the EU legislation on medical devices, administratively managed by an external entity according to a specific contract stipulated with the Commission for a number of sectors.

 Publication in the OJEU of references to harmonised European standards to confer presumption of conformity

-Once CEN and Cenelec complete their standardisation work by publishing new or revised harmonised European standards in the field of medical devices, they propose to the Commission the publication of the references to such standards in the OJEU, to make them conferring the presumption of conformity with the legal requirements the standards aim to cover.
-The Commission carry out the final assessment on compliance of these proposed standards with the requirements of the legislation as well as of the relevant standardisation mandate or request, taking into account the assessment reports by the HAS consultants (which are however not binding for the Commission), to decide to publish, not to publish or publish with restrictions the references in the OJEU.
+Once CEN and CENELEC complete their standardisation work by publishing new or revised harmonised European standards in the field of medical devices, they propose to the Commission the publication of the references of such standards in the OJEU, to make them conferring the presumption of conformity with the legal requirements the standards aim to cover.
+The Commission carry out the final assessment on compliance of these proposed standards with the requirements of the legislation as well as of the relevant MDR/IVDR standardisation request, taking into account the assessment reports by the HAS consultants (which are however not binding on the Commission), as well as additional information and clarification that may be provided by CEN and CENELEC and their relevant Technical Committees when necessary, to decide to publish, not to publish or publish with restrictions the references in the OJEU.
 In case of not publication or publication with restrictions, the Commission inform the European standardisation organisations accordingly.

 Since December 2018, the publications in the OJEU of lists of references to harmonised European standards in support of the current Directives on medical devices must have the format of Commission Implementing Decisions in the “L” series.
 These acts with an improved and more robust legal format replace the previous publications as Commission Communications in the “C” series and are structured in recitals, articles and annexes that contain the lists of references: those to standards conferring presumption of conformity (both already published and those published for the first time, usually presented as a consolidate list) and those to standards withdrawn for being superseded by new standards, or for becoming obsolete.